Roguelike-Celebration/azure-mud/README.md

 Fork this repo, make your changes, open a pull request!
 Once you've contributed, I'm fairly liberal with granting people contributor access, but the `main` branch is still locked.

 Pull requests are run through a few automated checks.
-If the `ESLint` checks fail, first try running `npm run eslint-fix` to try to automatically fix as many of the errors as you can; anything that doesn't catch will need to be fixed manually.
+If the `ESLint` checks fail, first try running `npm run lint-fix` to try to automatically fix as many of the errors as you can; anything that doesn't catch will need to be fixed manually.